A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 A transaction coordinator won't offer any legal or real estate advice.
 They'll simply provide a list of needed documents and deadlines and verify their accuracy once they're submitted.
 It's up to you to ensure that you're upholding your contractual obligations as a buyer.

-"There are at least 50 plus forms in a standard real estate transaction and not knowing what you are doing can really open you up to legal trouble," cautions Eileen O'Reilly, who runs a leading real estate agency in Oregon.
+"There are at least 50 plus forms in a standard real estate transaction, and not knowing what you are doing can really open you up to legal trouble," cautions Eileen O'Reilly, who runs a leading real estate agency in Oregon.

 In addition to paperwork, you'll need to stay on top of tight deadlines for things like depositing earnest money, ordering inspections and surveys, making repair requests, completing addenda for any changes to the original contract, submitting proof of insurance, obtaining financing, etc.

-Hire a real estate lawyer
+3. Hire a real estate lawyer

 If you want the assurance that someone is in your corner, another option is to hire a real estate lawyer to review the contract.

-Just keep in mind that while lawyers can help ensure that all the contract is air tight, there are a lot of things a buyer's agent does that a lawyer won't do, including:
+Just keep in mind that while lawyers can help ensure that all the contract is air-tight, there are a lot of things a buyer's agent does that a lawyer won't do, including:

-- Attend showings, inspections and final walkthroughs
+- Attend showings, inspections, and final walk-throughs

-- Help determine fair market value and advice on an offer price
+- Help determine the fair market value and advise on an offer price

 - Negotiate offers, concessions, or repair credits